BlauBierBube/Socket_Oculus_Integration_SDK/README.md

 To create a Socket you have to create an emptyobject with an collider ( Box, Capsle etc. ) and add the custom Socket Script.
 The Field for Attach is the place where the object get placed on.
+I created an childobject and placed it in Attach.

 The HoverMat is for the Hover Instance of the target.